paidiver/paidiverpy/WORKSHOP.md

-# Pre-event
+# WORKSHOP

-This page contains all the pre-event setup required to prepare you to make the most of the workshop.
+This page contains all the workshop setup required to prepare you to make the most of the it.
+It also includes information about the dataset that we are going to use and the example notebooks that we are planning to use

 ## Run the codes